Subcompact crossover SUV: History

 The first-generation Honda HR-V was released in 1998 mainly for the Japanese and European markets, and has been considered as one of the first subcompact crossover.
 Its exterior length stood between 4000–4110 mm, sold with either 3-doors and 5-doors, and was offered with an all-wheel-drive option.
-However, the release of the Nissan Juke in 2010 which was oriented towards Europe and North America was argued to had helped define and start the development of the almost non-existent segment at the time.
+However, the release of the Nissan Juke in 2010 which was oriented towards Europe and North America was argued to have helped define and start the development of the almost non-existent segment at the time.

 As the result of the increasing popularity of the segment, from mid-2010s, manufacturers began to phase out subcompact hatchbacks and sedans in favor of this segment in several markets since it offers higher profit margins, particularly in North America.

 Due to its expanding market share, it is common in this segment for one brand to offer more than one model at different price points and segmentation.
 For example, as of 2022, Volkswagen offered three models in the segment in Europe, which are T-Roc, T-Cross, and Taigo.

-Criticisms
+Criticism

-According to tests conducted in the UK by Which?, vehicles from this class returned an average of around 7 percent worse fuel economy and 7 percent higher CO_{2} tailpipe emissions than equivalent hatchbacks such as the Ford Fiesta and Renault Clio, and was said to be marginally less efficient than the medium hatchback class such as the Volkswagen Golf.
+According to 2020 tests conducted in the UK by Which?, vehicles from this class returned an average of around 7 percent worse fuel economy and 7 percent higher CO_{2} tailpipe emissions than equivalent hatchbacks such as the Ford Fiesta and Renault Clio, and was said to be marginally less efficient than the medium hatchback class such as the Volkswagen Golf.